What is Reinforcement Learning and How Does It Work (Updated 2024)

 Introduction

 Reinforcement Learning, seems intriguing, right?
 Here in this article, we will see what it is and why is it so much talked about these days.
-This acts as a guide to reinforcement learning for beginners.
+This acts as a guide to learn the fundamentals of reinforcement learning for beginners.
 Reinforcement Learning is definitely one of the evident research areas at present which has a good boom to emerge in the coming future and its popularity is increasing day by day.
 Lets, get it started.

 This article was published as a part of the Data Science Blogathon.